PhillyWebGuy/UARTS-WORDPRESS-SUMMER-2015/phpMyAdmin/doc/html/_sources/config.txt

     This defines the default sort order for the tables, having a primary key, when there is no sort order defines externally.
     Acceptable values : ['NONE', 'ASC', 'DESC']

+.. config:option:: $cfg['HeaderFlipType']

+    :type: string
+    :default: ``'auto'``

+    The HeaderFlipType can be set to 'auto', 'css' or 'fake'.
+When using 'css' the rotation of the header for horizontalflipped is done via CSS.
+The CSS transformation currently works only in Internet Explorer.If set to 'fake' PHP does the transformation for you, but of course this does not look as good as CSS.
+The 'auto' option enables CSS transformation when browser supports it and use PHP based one otherwise.

 .. config:option:: $cfg['ShowBrowseComments']